 February 11, 2019 12:45 PM PST Windows Update customers were recently affected by a network infrastructure event caused by an external DNS service provider’s global outage.
-A Software is the stuff that lives inside your computer; games...
-More update to the external provider’s DNS servers resulted in the distribution of corrupted DNS records that affected connectivity to the Windows Update service.
+A software update to the external provider’s DNS servers resulted in the distribution of corrupted DNS records that affected connectivity to the Windows Update service.
 The DNS records were restored by January 30, 2019 (00:10 UTC), but downstream effects continued.
 We believe the issue to be fully mitigated because the majority of local Internet Service Providers (ISP) have refreshed their DNS servers and customer services have been restored.
 If you are still encountering download failures, please contact your local ISP.
 While this was not an issue with Microsoft’s services, we take any service disruption for our customers seriously.
 We will work with partners to better understand this so we can provide higher quality service in the future even across diverse global network providers.

 This resolution comes at a good time as tomorrow is Microsoft’s monthly Patch Tuesday and if users were unable to access the Windows Update service, their rollout would not have gone smoothly.